 I am Deputy Head at Stoke Canon Church of England Primary School and involved in the Teaching & Learning Committee.

 I am a senior manager with a wide range of experience managing staff, budgets, H&S matters and turning strategy in to tactical delivery.

 Since moving to the village my wife and I have taken an active interest in our community, wishing to become a part of it.
 She is now a Parish Councillor and I am now one of the three flood Community co-ordinators and a Governor.

 I have a son within the school, a daughter in the pre school and a second daughter who is 1 so I have a ‘growing' personal interest in the school.

-I have been a Co-opted governor at Stoke Canon School since January 2018 and am involved in Resources Committee, 1st Committee and Health & Safety Governor.
+I have been a Co-opted Governor at Stoke Canon Church of England Primary School since January 2018 and am involved in Resources Committee, 1st Committee and Health & Safety Governor.

 Lucy McCance - Parent Governor

 I spent 16 years working as a leader in Schools, for the last 6 years I was one of only 2 Advanced Skills English Teachers in Devon, deployed into Schools to address underperformance or to support staff.
 I have also worked in the role of SENCO, and have a child with significant additional needs.
 I am now a journalist and business owner, but would like to use my background in education to support staff and school.

 I have been a parent governor since May 2018.

 Lucy Topliss - Parent Governor